Structure of the programme

-The third bachelor year CA-OS ( just like the first two years) consists of 60 EC.
-The difference is that half of the credits are obtaind within the free elective space, while the other half are compulsory components.
+The third bachelor year CA-OS (just like the first two years) consists of 60 EC.
+What is different, is that half of the credits are obtained within the free elective space, while the other half are compulsory components.

 Compulsory parts (30 ECTS)

 - Bachelor’s Thesis with Capita Selecta (15 ECTS)

 - One of the thematic Exploration-courses (10 ECTS)

 - The course "Personal and Professional Impact" (5 ECTS)

 In principle, the elective components should be concentrated in the 1st semester of the academic year.
 However, in certain cases, when students have had a delay or have made individual study-plans with the study advisor, they can spread the electives over both semesters.